MHDFlows/MHDFlows.jl/README.md

 Three Dimensional Magnetohydrodynamic(MHD) pseudospectral solvers written in julia language with <a href="http://github.com/FourierFlows/FourierFlows.jl">FourierFlows.jl</a>.

 This package leaverages the [FourierFlows.jl](http://github.com/FourierFlows/FourierFlows.jl) package to set up a module in order to solve the small 3D incompessbile MHD problems in periodic domains using pesudespectral method.
-Feel free to modify yourself for your own research prepuse
+Feel free to modify yourself for your own research purpose.

 ## Version No.
 Beta 1.0